jespermhl/image-copyright-manager/README.md

 ---

-**New in 1.1.0:**
+**New in 1.1.1:**
-- Major performance boost: Copyright info is now stored in a custom database table for fast and scalable queries
-- Removed all taxonomy and meta_query code for copyright info
-- Shortcode and admin UI now use the new table structure
-- Improved caching for copyright queries
-- Codebase fully cleaned of legacy logic
+- Bug fixes and minor improvements
 - Updated translation template (POT) file
-- Various code quality and standards improvements
+- Code quality improvements

 ---